-Since our class schedule is currently "on hold" until quarantine issues change, we want to share some knowledge with you.
+Since our class schedule is currently "on hold" until quarantine issues change, we want to share some quilt tips and knowledge with you.
 Being at home is a great time to learn and practice new techniques.
-We'll be sharing some videos, tip sheets and ideas.
+We'll be sharing some quilt videos, ideas and free quilt patterns.

-Everyone loves a free pattern or project idea.
+Everyone loves free quilt patterns and project ideas.
 We'll focus on "Stash Buster" type projects and even include some quilt videos.

 It is fun to see what others are making and they enjoy seeing your projects as well.

-See a fun pattern for playing with panels.
+See a fun free quilt pattern for playing with panels.

 Have fun with this one!